 • Leonard came to A.S.
 Neill’s Summerhill School in 2002 where he was the Class 2 teacher, drama teacher, a Curriculum Advisor and the school’s Education Manager.
 He retired from Summerhill in 2014.

-• A founding member of the European Democratic Education Community (EUDEC), Leonard served two terms on its Executive Council.
+• An originator of the European Regional Democratic Community concept, Leonard was a founding member of EUDEC and served two terms on its Executive Council.

 • He has offered workshops, seminars and talks about Summerhill and democratic education in Canada, England and in many other European countries.
 He has contacts with experienced democratic educators across Europe.